kel243/Codeplayer/README.md

 User can toggle on and off any of the fours panels they wish.

-Made with HTML, CSS, and Javacript (JQuery)
+Built with HTML, CSS, and Javacript (JQuery).